mikaku/Fiwix/README.md

 Features
 --------
- - Mostly written in C language (Assembly only used in the needed parts).
+ - Written in ANSI C language (Assembly used only in the needed parts).
  - GRUB Multiboot Specification v1 compliant.
  - Full 32bit protected mode non-preemptive kernel.
  - For i386 processors and higher.
  - Preemptive multitasking.
- - Protected task environment (independent memory address per process).
  - POSIX-compliant (mostly).
  - Process groups, sessions and job control.
  - Interprocess communication with pipes and signals.